svendster/GitLabWeb/README.md

 - OOP principles are used.

-> - Locators for page elements used by more than 1 page are inherited
+> - Locators for page elements used by more than 1 page are inherited from a parent class.

-> - The website's persistant navigation elements (header and footer) is inherited by all POM classes from a page class
+> - The website's persistant navigation elements (header and footer) is inherited by all POM classes from a base page class.

-> - The POM's page class encapsulates some standard assertions so they don't need to be coded.
-Each page checks the following automatically:
+> - The POM's page class encapsulates some standard assertions so they don't need to be coded explicitly in tests.
+When you instantiated each page's POM class, the following checks are done automatically:
 > > 1.
 Page title in browser tab is correct
 > > 2.
 URL is correct
 > > 3.
 Page header is correct